Cassian-J/projet_dev/README.md

 ### Fugitive
 **Ability:**
-Performs a rapid dodge by teleporting a short distance (5 meters) and gaining a 60% attack speed boost for ? seconds.
+Performs a rapid dodge by teleporting a short distance and gaining a 60% attack speed boost for ? seconds.
 (Usable every ? seconds)

 ## damage dps
 **change of stats between damage dps and normal character**